stevensaito/Password-breaker---3171/README.md

 TODO
 - Create a GUI interface for the cracking script (Essential)
-- Have program determine what crack to use depending on file type (Essential)
 - Looking into cracking web form (EXTRA)
 - Concentrated Subject attack, reconnaissance on owner of file, create additional dictionary specific to owner (EXTRA)
 - Exporting crack programs (EXTRA)